 Plus, when you book a Peerspace venue, you can utilize the handy Concierge service.
 This team can source any extras you need while shooting your music video, from catering to A/V equipment and more, and deliver it to you at the venue.
 When you leave those types of logistics to someone else, it allowed you to focus on what really matters: creating incredible art that your audience can’t get enough of!

 Now, back to the topic at hand: incredible music video ideas you’re sure to love!

 Lighting is critical for any type of shoot, especially when it comes to a music video.
 If you are shooting any exterior shots for your music video, shoot during golden hour.
 “Golden hour” is a photography term that refers to the time right after sunrise and before sunset.

 On an overcast day, you will be able to capture amazing, warm tones.
 The light is nearly perfectly diffused at these times, and your lighting will feel warm and rich.
 You might even capture some lens flare in camera.
 Let the sun do the work for you, and your project will be golden.

 2. Make your light move with the music

-If you are shooting your musicians playing their song in an interior environment, a cool and affordable lighting idea requires a fishing net and exposed lightbulbs.
+If you are shooting your musicians playing their songs in an interior environment, a cool and affordable lighting idea requires a fishing net and exposed lightbulbs.
 Hang the net over the area in which the band will be playing, then hang exposed lightbulbs through the net.
 Attach a rope to one side of the net and, when the band plays, have a production assistant or another member of your crew pull on the rope to the music.
-One of the neatest music video ideas, this will create a cool effect in camera.
+One of the neatest music video ideas, this will create a cool camera effect.